Richmond Park Walks: A Perfect London Day Hike

 From Richmond Station, it’s approximately a 1 mile (1.67 kilometres) walk to the entrance of the park, taking about 22 minutes.

-There are also a number of buses that go directly to Richmond Park and also from Richmond Station to the entrance of the park.
+There are also several buses that go directly to Richmond Park and also from Richmond Station to the entrance of the park.
 Once again, Citymapper is the best resource to determine which buses you need to take!

-Finally, there are also a number of parking lots around Richmond Park so it’s possible to drive directly to the park.
+Finally, there are also some parking lots around Richmond Park so it’s possible to drive directly to the park.
 Keep in mind that some traffic restrictions within the park, particularly on weekends, so it’s best to drive directly to your car park of choice and avoid driving inside the park.

 Iconic Deers of Richmond Park